 Overview of best probiotic strains for SIBO

-Some practitioners believe that using antibiotics, a low FODMAPS diet, and avoiding probiotic foods and probiotics is the standard of treatment for SIBO.
+Some practitioners believe that using antibiotics, a low FODMAP diet, and avoiding probiotic foods and probiotics is the standard treatment for SIBO.

 And yet, research shows that several strains of probiotics help with SIBO digestive symptoms.
 What is more, certain kinds of probiotics can even help eradicate SIBO.